 David previously worked as a Legal Assistant from December 2014 to March 2018, a role that involved enhancing access to justice for persons with disabilities in Uganda through promotion and protection of their fundamental human rights.
 This saw him successfully settle many cases of persons with disabilities and other indigents through provision of Legal Aid Services.
 He is credited for winning NUDIPU an Innovators Award after making a presentation on the “Establishment of a Sign Language Interpreters Hub” before the Chief Justice of Uganda and the Chairperson of the Democratic Governance Facility (DGF) at Hotel Africana in Kampala on September 8, 2017.
 Due to this hub, NUDIPU was recognized among the five best Legal Aid Innovators that offer practical interventions to persons with disabilities in Uganda.

 Prior to entering into the profession of law, David received his Bachelor’s Degree in the subject.
 He has experience working with NUDIPU as a mentor for youth with disabilities.
 In 2017, David was instrumental in organizing the third Annual Disability Forum (ADF) in Uganda.
 Very fitting to this fellowship, the theme of the 2017 ADF was ‘‘Employment of Persons with Disabilities: A key to Sustainable and Resilient Society for All”

-Using his background in Ugandan law and his fellowship experience, David plans to institute a project that empowers university students with disabilities to enable them to compete more favorably in the competitive job market.
-In addition to advocating for full-time employment, this project will include the organization of internship placements for final year students.
+Using his background in Ugandan law and his fellowship experience, David is instituting a project that empowers university students with disabilities to compete more favorably in the competitive job market.
+In addition to advocating for full-time employment, this project includes the organization of internship placements for final year students.